quozl/vk2rrt/POWER.md

   calculations and review by James VK2LQZ,

-    * Wire size 16mm&sup2;, 6AWG, for 40A maximum charge current,
+    * Wire size 16mm&sup2;, 6AWG, for 40A maximum charge current, per [User Manual](http://www.epsolarpv.com/en/uploads/news/201710/1508813495487522.pdf),
     * Fuses &gt; 40A, e.g. 50A 5AG, quantity 1,
         * protect cable during charging,
         * protect cable on charger fault,
     * Charge current at 520 W input with battery at 11.1 V; 40 A,
     * Battery life can be increased by temperature sensor option RTS300R47K3.81A,
-    * Battery life can be increased by low voltage cutoff and reconnect; requires configuring charger for manual load control, wiring repeater to load output, or for best transmit voltage wire a relay from the load output to the repeater controller,
+    * Battery life can be increased by low voltage cutoff and reconnect; so that if solar panels are covered, the system shuts down before the batteries are destroyed; requires configuring charger for manual load control, wiring repeater to load output, or for best transmit voltage wire a relay from the load output to the repeater controller,
     * Meets requirements,

 * [Solar panels](http://www.lowenergydevelopments.com.au/solarpanels-poly-mono/solar-panels-upto-200w-morethan-100w/200-Watt-12v-Solar-Panel-Monocrystalline)